 Table Of Contents

 What Is A Data Lake?
 What Is Data Lake Architecture?
-Four Best Practices For Successful Data Lake Architecture Benefits And Disadvantages To Using Data Lake Architecture Data Lake Solutions Gaining A Holistic View Of Your Data Lake And Cloud Costs
+Key Data Lake Concepts to Know What Is The Difference Between A Data Lake And A Data Warehouse Four Best Practices For Successful Data Lake Architecture Benefits And Disadvantages Of Using Data Lake Architecture Data Lake Solutions Gaining A Holistic View Of Your Data Lake And Cloud Costs How CloudZero Can Help You

 What Is A Data Lake?

-First, what is a data lake and is it different from a traditional database?
+First, what is a data lake, and is it different from a traditional database?

 A data lake is a central repository that stores vast volumes of both structured and unstructured data “as-is” in a native format.
 Data lakes break down the silos between different data types like audio, video, images, and text and combine them to provide a holistic view of an organization’s data assets.